Managing and Using MariaDB Databases in ServBay

-MariaDB is a popular open-source relational database management system, derived from MySQL, recognized for its high performance, reliability, and scalability.
-ServBay, a local web development environment purpose-built for macOS, integrates the MariaDB database service, making database management convenient for developers.
-This comprehensive guide walks you through installing, configuring, connecting, managing (including backup and recovery), optimizing, and securing your MariaDB databases in ServBay.
+MariaDB is a popular open-source relational database management system, derived from MySQL, renowned for its high performance, reliability, and scalability.
+ServBay, as a local web development environment supporting both macOS and Windows, integrates MariaDB database services and provides developers with convenient tools for database management.
+This document is a comprehensive guide covering how to install, configure, connect, manage (including backup and restore), optimize, and secure your MariaDB databases within ServBay.

 Installing and Configuring MariaDB

 Installing MariaDB in ServBay is straightforward.
-Open the main ServBay interface, click on Packages in the left navigation bar, and select MariaDB.
-Here, you will see a list of available MariaDB versions.
-ServBay currently supports multiple versions, from MariaDB 10.4 up to MariaDB 11.7.
+Open the ServBay main interface and click on Packages in the left sidebar, then select MariaDB.
+Here you can view a list of available MariaDB versions.
+ServBay currently supports multiple versions from MariaDB 10.4 up to MariaDB 11.7.

-Once you've selected the desired MariaDB version, simply click the Install button to complete the installation.
+After choosing your desired MariaDB version, simply click the install button to complete the installation.

-After installation, you can start, stop, or restart the MariaDB service using the ServBay management platform or the servbayctl
+Once installed, you can start, stop, or restart the MariaDB service using either the ServBay management platform or the command-line tool servbayctl

 Using the ServBay Management Platform

-- Navigate to the Packages section in the left navigation bar and select MariaDB.
+- Navigate to the Packages section in the left sidebar and select MariaDB.

-- Use the respective buttons to start, stop, or restart MariaDB.
+- Use the corresponding buttons to start, stop, or restart the service.

 Using the servbayctl